-TL;DR: Traditional ecommerce search works best when shoppers know the exact keyword your catalog uses.
-AI search works better when shoppers describe needs, use imperfect language, or want guidance instead of a literal string match.
-For many Shopify stores, that difference has direct conversion impact.
+Quick take: Traditional search wins when shoppers know the exact term in your catalog.
+AI search wins when they describe needs, use imperfect language, or want guidance instead of a literal string match.
+Most Shopify catalogs see both — which is why the right answer is rarely "one or the other."

 If a shopper walks into a physical store and says, "I need something for dry skin that feels light," a good associate does not wait for the exact word "moisturizer."
 They interpret the need and guide the customer toward the right shelf.